-It has now been over 4 years since I started my blog.
-I am now a serious MND/ALS blogger!
-I am riding the rollercoaster of life.
+It has now been over 7 years since I started this blog.
+I am now a serious MND/ALS blogger, and still riding the rollercoaster of life!

-I have Motor Neurone Disease (MND/ALS), and I started this blog to have fun, yes fun.
-It is about my living with MND, but with an absolute splash of humour.
+I have Motor Neurone Disease (MND/ALS), and I started this blog to have fun, yes fun!
+Yes, it is about my living with MND, but with an absolute splash of humour.
+I learnt early on that no wants to read about the nasty aspects of a terminal disease, so my blog has none of that.
+Rather it is hopefully an amusing bi weekly (or so!) blog, but also with some unique research commentary.

-I am very analytical, and of course when diagnosed with such a disease you look at what can be done, what research etc is going on.
+I am very analytical, and when diagnosed with such a disease you look at what can be done, what research etc is going on.

-I have recently begun a new series of very specific research commentary posts, sub-titled the “Devil is in the Detail”.
+I have, for example, a series of very specific research commentary posts, sub-titled the “Devil is in the Detail”.
 I decided to write these based on some serious criticism made against MND/ALS associations globally that appear to often abound on social media regarding speed of progress in research.
-Rather than comment on social media, I felt it best to write some appropriate articles on just why progress is sure, but slow.
+Rather than comment on social media, I felt it best to write some appropriate articles on just why progress is sure, but can appear slow.
+Future posts in this series will focus on more detail surrounding both MND research and actually science in general.

 In my non MND world, I have alter egos, the amazing Lord Bragg, and the delicious Pamela Bragg (see below).
 They pop up now and then to add spice to my stories, but also they may say things you want to say but you just haven’t got the guts!